 number of Colorado residents employed by small businesses

-businesses in Colorado where workplace accidents can take place
+small businesses where workplace accidents can take place

 height of the highest road in the U.S., Mt.
 Evans